chrisjwalk/angular-element-starter/README.md

 Run `npm run publish`.
 App will do a prod build and bundle output files into `dist/` directory.
 Run `npm run serve:dist` to start a local server.

+## Build shared components library

+Run `npm run build:library` to build the "shared-components" library.
+This will create an npm package that can be used to import components into another Angular project.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.